 To start this new photography series, nothing better than my own country, that has so much to see!
 By the end of that road you can see an island, Pessegueiro Island, at the Alentejo’s coast.
 I took this photo in 2012 on my way to Algarve, by the coast, with my parents, nephew and niece.
-By then I was already living abroad, each time I go back to Portugal I look at my country from a different perspective, with more pride.
+By then I was already living in Ireland, each time I go back to Portugal I look at my country from a different perspective, with more pride.

 This place, besides it’s natural beauty, it is also part of my childhood’s memories where I spent some short holidays several years ago, with my parents.
 I don’t remember much in detail, but I remember what I felt.
 When I wrote the article 5 places in Portugal I recommend to visit, I had this place in mind, and I’ll repeat what I said, this region should really be on your bucket list!